Direct Costing Definition and Usage

 - The costs that disappear when you shut down an entire subsidiary

-The examples show that direct costs can vary based upon your level of analysis.
+The examples show that direct costs can vary based upon the level of analysis.
 For example, if you are reviewing the direct cost of a single product, the only direct cost may be the materials used in its construction.
-However, if you are contemplating shutting down an entire company, then the direct costs are all costs incurred by that company – including all of its production and administrative costs.
+However, if you are contemplating shutting down an entire company, the direct costs are all costs incurred by that company – including all of its production and administrative costs.
 The main point to remember is that a direct cost is any cost that changes as the result of either a decision or a change in volume.

 Direct Costing Uses